 The Society for the Study of Social Problems (SSSP), in keeping with its philosophy of active engagement with social problems, participation in social problem solutions, and advancement of knowledge through study, service and critical analysis, established the Racial/Ethnic Minority Graduate Scholarship at its annual meeting in August 1993.
-The purpose of the scholarship is:
+At the 2017 Annual Meeting, the Board of Directors voted to change the scholarship to a fellowship.
+The purpose of the fellowship is:

 - To identify and support developing minority scholars who exemplify and give fresh voice to the SSSP history and commitment to scholar activism

 - To give renewed energy and wider lenses to diversity in scholarship

 - To increase the pool of minority social and behavioral scientists